frazebean/JavaProjects/README.md

 # JavaProjects
 Personal university projects.
 All written in Java.
+Some code may be copied from the internet.
+I am sorry if I didn't reference you.